katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 * Test fresh install on ubuntu.
 * Add parameter/configuration mechanism to allow specifying the version of postgres to use.
 * Add parameter/configuration mechanism to allow specifying the version of odoo to use.
+* Make postgres port dynamic.
+* Do not expose HTTP port for odoo.
+* Determine default postgres version automatically.
+* extract logging into a function

 DONE: